UCB-Psychology-QuACK/site/QuACK2021/Quack2021.md

 Access the full printable schedule [here](https://docs.google.com/document/d/1BzSO37m0SL8qZeeBr6nMYjbv1hK_MTV1YcMHZAEfLNM/edit?usp=sharing)

-*There was an issue with this recording but very similar content was covered in Week 1 of our summer bootcamp.
+*There was an issue with this recording but very similar content was covered in Week 1 of our summer bootcamp, so we are linking to this video instead.

 ### Materials guide
 We are committed to open science and we make all of our resources and teaching materials freely available for offline learning.